Beginner Gardener: 7 Common Mistakes to Avoid

 Why is this a problem?

 Without maintenance, plants can quickly become exhausted.
-Some continue to produce flowers or fruits without interruption, which weakens them if they’re not given a little help.
+Some continue to produce flowers or fruit non-stop, which weakens them if they’re not given a little help.
 Others spread too much, invade space or become unsightly.
-In addition, dead or damaged leaves that accumulate can encourage the appearance of diseases or parasitic organisms.
-A little regular maintenance can prevent many problems.
+Plus, dead or damaged leaves that accumulate can encourage diseases or parasitic infestations.
+A little regular maintenance prevents many problems.

 How to avoid this?